Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

     To reopen the **Attributes** box later, select the ellipsis **(…)** in the corner of the tile.

-**You have now completed adding a pre-built model from the Model Zoo.**

 ## Step 4: Build an AI skill to increase accuracy and efficiency

 Azure Percept Open-Source Project’s AI skill makes the inferences that power decision making and any follow-on actions.
 You can run them with a single model or multiple models and business logic.
 In this tutorial, we’ll be adding an AI skill based on the model we selected in the previous step and stream the inference results to IoT hub.